yigitozkavci/wowwizard/README.md

 ![Example Image 1](https://raw.github.com/yigitozkavci/wowwizard/master/img/example_1.png)
 # WowWizard - A form wizard for your taste!
 WowWizard is a jQuery plugin that is designed for developers seeking an awesome & multi-purpose form wizard.
+[Check out a quick demo.](http://yigitozkavci.github.io/wowwizard/examples/example1/)
 ## Install
 You can install by simply cloning the package & including the dev/css & dev/js files; or you can install with npm/bower:
 ```